US STOCKS-Nasdaq retreats as technology stocks lose favor

 Trading was also choppy at times as some investors monitored for election uncertainty after U.S. Secretary of State Mike Pompeo became the latest Republican to suggest President Donald Trump would not concede the White House to Democrat Joe Biden.

-But Leuthold's Paulsen said most market participants have been largely ignoring the Trump administration's complaints about the election outcome because they have not produced any evidence of problems with vote counts.
+But Leuthold's Paulsen said most market participants have priced in a Biden win and have been largely ignoring the Trump administration's election outcome complaints because they have not produced evidence of problems with votes.

-President-elect Biden hailed the vaccine progress but cautioned that it would be "many more months" before widespread vaccination is available.
+While President-elect Biden hailed the vaccine progress he has cautioned that it would be "many more months" before it is widely available.
 Meanwhile, daily new U.S. cases topped 100,000 for the sixth straight day.

 U.S. Health Secretary Alex Azar said on Tuesday that if Pfizer submits its interim COVID-19 vaccine to health regulators as quickly as expected, the U.S. government expects to start vaccinations in December.